bombs-kim/pythonp/README.md

 smilar goals with this project such as python-c, pythonpy and so forth.
 Especially [pythonPy](https://github.com/Russell91/pythonpy) is super popular.
-I think that is an amazing project and I don't mean to assert that every aspect of `pythonp` is breakingly new.
+I think that is an amazing project and I don't mean to assert that every aspect of **pythonp** is breakingly new.
-But there are some fundamental differences regardless of much resemblence in features. `pythonp` has been designed to be able to run fully functional python programs, not just single statements.
-Also, it avoids adding `pythonp` only features or options and tries best to be compatible with `python -c` because the ultimate goal of this project is to be merged into some major python implementations, not to remain as a standalone package.
+But there are some fundamental differences regardless of much resemblence in features. **pythonp** has been designed to be able to run fully functional python programs, not just single statements.
+Also, it avoids adding external features or options but it just adds some useful initialization to the original python.
+It tries best to be compatible with **python -c** because the ultimate goal of this project is to be merged into some major python implementations, not to remain as a standalone package.